mehulptech/git_assignment/README.md

 Emergency Fixes: In case of critical issues that need to be fixed urgently, a direct push to main might be justified, although it’s still better to work on a temporary branch, test the fix, and then merge.

 Summary:
 The best practice is to work on a separate branch, push your changes there, and then merge into main after code review and testing.
-This approach keeps the main branch stable and ensures that only well-tested and reviewed code is deployed.
+This approach keeps the main branch stable and ensures that only well-tested and reviewed code is deployed